imagitama/vrc-bulk-upload/README.md

 # VRC Bulk Upload

-A Unity plugin that uploads all active VRChat avatars in your scene(s).
+A Unity plugin that uploads all active VRChat avatars across your open scenes.

 Tested in Unity 2022.3.6f1 with VRC SDK 3.5.0 (VCC).